 Contact Our Personal Injury Lawyer for Help

-If you have been injured in a scooter accident in West Palm Beach, Florida, contact our personal injury lawyer at Fetterman & Associates.
-We will investigate your case and help you recover the compensation you deserve for your injuries and damages.
+If you have been injured in a scooter accident in West Palm Beach, Florida, contact our personal injury lawyer at Fetterman Law We will investigate your case and help you recover the compensation you deserve for your injuries and damages.